 Personal collection consists of 28 storeboxes of mostly British and Irish material.
 A high proportion of the specimens are from western Britain.
 Some of the Welsh specimens have been lodged with the National Museum of Wales; other material is with the National Museum of Scotland in Edinburgh.

 Alexander was elected FRES in 1978, joined the British Ecological Society in 1975, a Member of the Chartered Institute of Ecology and Environmental Management, and a Chartered Environmentalist (since 2005).
 Recipient of the Marsh Award for Insect Conservation in 2005 (RES).
 Council Member & Trustee, British Entomological & Natural History Society, 2005-2006 & 2013-14.
+He is listed by James (2018) as providing a special contribution.
 He lives at 59 Sweetbrier Lane, Heavitree, Exeter EX1 3AQ.
-(KNAA 6.8.2017).
+(KNAA 6.8.2017, MD 1/22).

 |ALEXANDER, William||Practised as a Doctor of Medicine in Edinburgh and published Tantamen medicum de cantharidum historia ac usu, Edinburgh, 1769.
 It is unlikely that he died in 1783 as stated by Horn,W. and Schenkling, S. (1928) who seem to have confused him with William Alexander (1726-1783) the American general who claimed to be the 6th Earl of Stirling.
 Alexander published a number of works of medical subjects and a History of Women, 1779, in two volumes which was translated into French and German.
 He was known as William Alexander the Younger.
 (MD 7.01)|